edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-08-25-diversity-equity-and-inclusion-training.md

 You might use microlearning or eLearning tools for background materials, but it’s also crucial to incorporate interactive training methods (e.g., simulation training and group discussions).
 Personal interactions are necessary to bring teams closer, away from a “them” perspective and back to the more inclusive “us.”

-{% picture blog blog/2021-08-25-diversity-equity-and-inclusion-training03.jpg --alt DEI training helps teams move away from a “them” perspective and back to the more inclusive “us” %}
+{% picture  "blog/2021/2021-08-25-diversity-equity-and-inclusion-training03.jpg", 'DEI training helps teams move away from a “them” perspective and back to the more inclusive “us”' %}

 The topics covered in DEI training are intensely personal for all participants.
 Employees who face routine discrimination are understandably angry, and employees who do not might feel accused or defensive.
 It’s important to set up a structure that accommodates these heightened emotions and allows ample time to process complicated feelings.